eagletrt/acr/README.md

 # ACR
 Advanced Cone Registration

-Tool to collect data fron track-walks before taces.
+Tool to collect data fron track-walks before races.
 With a raspberry and a GPS connected to it, ACR allows to log cones positions.

 ## Shield